matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 ```
 The next step is to create a database within the instance.
 Once a database is created, tables can be created, and data
 can be loaded into tables.
 Cloud Spanner is a managed database, so you do not need to apply security patches.
-You can’t create tables without first having created a database
+You can’t create tables without first having created a database.
 ```

 **Question 11: A software developer asks for your help exporting data from a Cloud SQL database.
 The developer tells you which database to export and which bucket to store the export file in, but hasn’t mentioned which file format should be used for the export file.
 What are the options for the export file format?**

-- JSON and SQL
+- JSON and SQL.
-- CSV and JSON
+- CSV and JSON.
-- :white_check_mark: **CSV and SQL**
+- :white_check_mark: **CSV and SQL.**
-- CSV and XML
+- CSV and XML.

 ```
 When exporting a database from Cloud SQL, the export file format options are CSV and SQL, JSON & XML are not an option.